-- d) Police Housing.-Housing facilities for Police personnel of various ranks in the State are grossly inadequate at present.
+d) Police Housing.-Housing facilities for Police personnel of various ranks in the State are grossly inadequate at present.
 Keeping in view the requirement of 24 hours service, availability of the Police and the need to maintain high level of dedication and morale either barrack or residential accommodation needs to be provided on priority basis.
 As per Police Rules barrack accommodation is required for 60% and family accommodation is required for 40% of the sanctioned strength of Constable and Head Constables.
 ASIs to Inspector are entitled for 100% residential accommodation.
-Keeping in view the Housing problem the department is of the view to accord top most priority for the construction of residential accommodation. - 9.
-Town & Country Planning.-With a view to regulate haphazard and unplanned growth of a particular Area/Town, there is provision to create Special Area Development Authority (SADA) under Section 67(I) of H.P.
+Keeping in view the Housing problem the department is of the view to accord top most priority for the construction of residential accommodation.

+9. Town & Country Planning.-With a view to regulate haphazard and unplanned growth of a particular Area/Town, there is provision to create Special Area Development Authority (SADA) under Section 67(I) of H.P.
 Town and Country Planning Act 1977.
-As per section of 70 of the Town and country Planning Act,1977, certain functions of Special Area Development Authority have been defined.
-These functions are as under:- - 1.
-To prepare, if required to do so, Development Plans for the Special Areas. - 2.
-To implement the Development Plan after its approval by the State Govt. - 3.
-For the purpose of implementation of the Plan, to acquire, hold, develop manage and dispose of land and other property. - 4.
-To carry out construction activity and to provide basic amenities such as water, sewerage, electricity drainages and roads network etc. - 5.
-To provide Municipal Services as specified in the Himachal Pradesh Municipal Act, 1994, such as street light, disposal of Garbage etc.

 In order to provide civil amenities at the ITDP headquarters and at the same time retaining their rural character, Reckong Peo, Keylong Kaza, Killar, Bharmour, Tabo Udaipur and Sangla-Kamroo have been declared as Special Areas under section 66 of the Himachal Town & Country Planning Act,1977.
-The Special Area Development Authorities have been constituted under section 67(1) of the act ibid for administering the same with numerous functions like planning, development, civic administration, etc. Funds proposed under the scheme are to be spent on civic amenities such as metalling of roads, improvement of sewerage, street lights, parks, and beautification of ponds, construction of shopping complexes and other developmental activities.
+The Special Area Development Authorities have also been constituted under section 67(1) of the act ibid for administering the same with numerous functions like planning, development, civic administration, etc. Funds proposed under the scheme are to be spent on civic amenities such as metalling of roads, street lights, parks, and beautification of ponds, construction of shopping complexes and other developmental activities.

-10. INFORMATION AND PUBLICITY:
+10. INFORMATION AND PUBLICITY:-

 In a democratic set-up, information and publicity serve the twin requirement of keeping the public informed of Government policies and programmes and feeding back the people's reaction thereto for applying timely correctives.
 Tribal areas also constitute the border belt along with Tibetan Region remain inaccessible for over five months in a year as they remain snow bound and as such poses more challenging task for public relation works as well as in establishing the man to man contact.
-With a view to undertake both intensive and extensive publicity in the remote and sensitive areas, it is intended to duly make use of the traditional and modern media of publicity by way of taking up different publicity programmes in these areas.
+Funds are being provided for O.E., M.E. & M.V. etc. components under Tribal Sub Plan.